 “It’s over.
 I don’t think it was meant to happen.
 I think I was meant to be sitting here today talking about my experiences because the ultimate reward I got from WWE was that I’m now sitting here with all of my freedom.
 I got to do that.
 This is the ultimate gift because now I get to start over.
 It’s like I’m eighteen again.
 I can be anything I want to be as a wrestler, as a performer, as an artist — I can do anything.
 And now I have the experience where it’s like I’m starting ahead of the game.”

 Jon Moxley is in a situation now where he can make a real difference.
-Not only that, but he can also teach upcoming wrestlers the life skills he picked up on along the way.
-He has a chance to actually be a real gamechanger.
+Not only that, but he can also teach upcoming wrestlers the life skills he picked up along the way.
+He has a chance actually to be a real gamechanger.
 And that’s beautiful.

 “It’s very exciting.
 To be able to be a difference-maker is such a- I’ve never had that.”